src-d/engine-deprecated/commands.md

 - web # opens a browser on the engine dashboard

-- data
-    - pack origin # local directory, git repo, github/gitlab URL
-    - status origin | blank for all
-    - update origin | blank for all
-    - remove origin | -all

 - components
     - status    component_id | blank for all
     - start     component_id